Skip to content

 She happened to be a lesbian.

 My friend, this world has given to all of us a special quality in a special form.
-In this world there are many buildings, they all have unequal size doors.
-If you are stuck in one door and can’t go through then you have to go around to find another door through which you can go.
-But this is your job to keep looking at various doors.
+In this world there are many opportunities, they all need special qualities.
+If you are stuck in one place and can’t go through then you have to go around to find another place through which you can go.
+But this is your job to keep looking at various places.

-This also applies at your home and if you can’t go through then you might have to take the initiative to modify the doors at your home.
+This also applies at our home and if we can’t go through then we might have to take the initiative to modify or change our home.

-In fact, your house is your home, remember all houses may not be homes, you stayed there for 28 years, that place isn’t only home for you, it should be a heaven for you.
+In fact, our house is our home, remember all houses may not be homes, we stay there for long time, that place isn’t only home for us, it should be a heaven for us.

 We are Homo Sapiens, this means we are social animals.
 All of our social features including happiness and suffering originate from family.